• About

 Tessie’s Touch

-Tessie’s Touch brings joy & connection to isolated older adults by matching them with a caring volunteer to do activities and excursions within the community.
+Tessie’s Touch brings joy & connection to isolated older adults by matching them with a caring volunteer.
+Together, they can do activities and excursions in the community.
 Tessie’s Touch is an extension of our traditional Friendly Visiting program and allows us to go above and beyond for our seniors.

 Each senior is paired one-on-one with a volunteer to facilitate a deeper connection through shared experiences and activities.
 JFS Staff will work with the pair to find an activity that brings them joy such as a trip to a botanical garden, attending a show or movie they had been looking forward to seeing, or sharing a meal at a local restaurant.
 Tessie’s Touch will cover the cost of the activities and transportation.